thatbrowncraft/cellfie/README.md

 Exam Prep is designed around the competitive-exam syllabus used for Cellfie's target learners, while keeping the content structured enough to expand with additional subjects and exam-specific material over time.

 > **Study smart.
 Revise faster.
 Get less cooked by the syllabus. 🫡📚**

 ---

+## 🌍 World Explorer

+• Interactive globe for exploring countries and the world

+• Rotate, drag, zoom and search the globe

+• Tap or select countries to open their profiles

+• Multiple globe views, including Dark Scientific and Real World styles

+• Explore geography, people & culture, government and society

+• Learn about medical and scientific developments

+• Discover global relations and each country's relationship with India

+• Explore major industries, imports, exports and trade

+• See what each country is known for

+• Current-affairs connections where relevant

+• Exam-focused facts for competitive-exam preparation

+• Quick Revision sections for faster recall

+• 🧠 Country-specific Gen Z memory hooks

+• Mobile and desktop friendly

+• Designed to work offline where possible

+• Educational, structured and student-friendly

+**Explore the world.
+Connect the facts.
+Learn beyond the syllabus. 🌍**

+---